Voicebox: Text-Guided Multilingual Universal Speech Generation at Scale: Method

 We extend the idea of classifier free guidance (CFG) to flow-matching models.
 The conditioner $c$ is equivalent to $(z, \xctx)$ for audio models and $(y, \lctx)$ for duration models, which is dropped with $p_{\text{uncond}}$ during training.
 During inference, the modified vector field $\tilde{v}_t$ for the audio model becomes

 where $\alpha$ is the strength of the guidance, and $v_t(w; \theta)$ is obtained by dropping $\xctx$ and $z$.
-We use $\alpha$ and $\alpha_{dur}$ for the CFG strengths for audio and duration model, respectively, which are selected based on empirical results.
+We use $\alpha$ and $\alpha_{dur}$ for the CFG strengths for audio and duration model, respectively, which are selected based on empirical results.\footnote{Note that the computation is doubled for the same NFE when using CFG, because each evaluation of $\tilde{v}_t$ requires two forward passes of the model $v_t$.}